daredloco/DataSINC/README.md

 * Personalities
 * NameGenerators
 * New/Load/Save functions
+* Links to SINC Wiki for better understanding of modding and this Github repository

 #### Not included

-* Hardware mods (Do not load hardware mods with the Editor as the hardware parts **WILL** be cut out from the tyd file!)
+* Hardware mods (Do not load hardware mods with the Editor as the hardware parts **WILL** be cut out from the tyd file!) - They will be added within the first major update after release
 ## Usage
 TODO